Designed to Prepare Students for a Professional Nursing Career

 Graduates will be prepared to sit for the National Council of State Boards of Nursing Licensure Exam (NCLEX-RN) and apply for a RN State license or for a Compact State license.

-See our BSN program disclosures to learn more about accreditation, professional licensure and opportunity for third-party comments.
+See our BSN program disclosures to learn more about accreditation and professional licensure.

 Explore More Details about the Traditional BSN